 Learn about names of teeth in humans.
 Teeth are considered to be the strongest part of human body.
 They are made from collagen, protein and calcium which is the reason why they are so strong.
 Most of us believe, that teeth are just for chewing and biting.
 But there are actually many more functions other than just these two.
 Yes, the teeth also help us in speaking, smiling and giving shape to the face.

 Before we learn names of teeth in humans, it is important to know about the layers.
 The teeth have four different layers that are enamel, pulp, cementum and dentin.

 The outermost layer of the teeth is known as enamel.
 It is considered to be the hardest and strongest part of the human body (even stronger than the bones).
 The enamel is known to protect the teeth from decays and infections.

-The second layer of the human teeth is dentine which is comparatively softer than the enamel.
+The second layer of the human teeth is dentin which is comparatively softer than the enamel.
 There are mainly three types of dentin that are usually defined by the location of the dentine.

-Underneath the dentin is another layer termed as pulp.
+Underneath the dentine is another layer termed as pulp.
 It is composed on blood vessels and nerves.
 It is the softest layer of the teeth that is quite significant in function.

 Cementum is basically a calcified substance that covers the root of the tooth.
 The main function of the cementum is to attach the teeth with the alveolar bone.